How to get a mortgage Approval in Principle in Ireland

 If you make an offer on a property, you’ll have a better chance of success if you have a mortgage Approval in Principle.
 This is because it shows you’re likely to be approved for a mortgage.

-It isn’t a guarantee of a mortgage or a particular deal at this stage, but it can help to show you’re a serious buyer and some estate agents may request to see it.
+It isn’t a mortgage guarantee or a particular deal at this stage, but it can help show you’re a serious buyer, and some estate agents may request to see it.

 An Approval in Principle confirms how much you can borrow with a mortgage and this will help you to stay within budget when you: